Forming Your Graduation Plan

 Indiana’s high school graduation plan keeps you on track to graduate.
 It begins in grade 6, when you will commit to completing high school.
 You should work with your high school counselor and your parents or guardians to create the plan.
 Download a copy here (for class of 2020-2022) or here (for class of 2023 and beyond).

 Part of developing your graduation plan is deciding what type of diploma you will receive.
 And, if you’re in the Class of 2023 or younger, you’ll also need to complete Indiana’s Graduation Pathways requirements.
 Learn more about diploma options and Graduation pathways here.
+Note: for information surrounding flexibility for graduation requirements in response to COVID-19, click here.

 Beginning in 9th grade, you should review your graduation plan at least once a year to make sure you’re still on track to graduate with the diploma you want.
 You will also keep track of ISTEP+ and End-of-Course Assessment scores, which will help determine whether you can continue to the next grade.
 College entrance exams like the SAT and ACT are required for college admissions, so you’ll keep track of those, too.
 Read more about these tests here.